kubewarden/policy-sdk-dotnet/README.md

 >
 > It also requires usage of .NET 7, which is currently in preview.

-This crate provides a SDK that can be used to write [Kubewarden Policies](https://kubewarden.io) using the C# programming language.
+This repository provides a SDK that can be used to write [Kubewarden Policies](https://kubewarden.io) using the C# programming language.

 ## Requirements